soot-bit/TrackFormer/README.md

 ## Overview

-TrackFormer is a unique solution to particle trajectory reconstruction that employs transformer-inspired design.
+TrackFormer is a unique solution to particle trajectory reconstruction that uses transformer-inspired design.
 Using Transformers' powerful self-attention mechanism, this model successfully performs track fitting, resulting in better accuracy and efficiency.

 ## Features